 A certificate of deposit is a savings certificate backed by the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Administration (NCUA).
 CDs issued by banks are insured by the FDIC, and those issued by savings accounts are insured by the NCUA.

-In most cases, you cannot withdraw your CD before it has reached its term without incurring hefty penalties.
-You also have to pay taxes on any dividends you receive when you cash out the CD.
+In most cases, you cannot withdraw before it has reached its term without incurring hefty penalties.
+You also have to pay taxes on any dividends you receive when you cash it out.

 Types of CDs